Caellian/blog/2024/rust_metaprogramming.md

 of composable models (though it deviates a lot from the fromalism).
 The only structs the user generally needs to interact with are `SystemModel`, `Simulation` and `ModelCtx`.

-A simple ping-pong example requires less than 50 lines of code and very little understanding of how the library works:
+A simple ping-pong example would look like the following:

 ```rust
 //#! name:"example"